 \subsection{Performance Comparison of GST-467 in DNN inference}

-To evaluate the suitability of the GST-467 photonic switch for DNN inference, we conducted experiments on Fashion-MNIST and EMNIST datasets.
-Utilizing the calculated output power levels for the input power of 0 dBm (\autoref{fig:FOM_Compare}(c)), we enumerated the admissible transmission levels using a 0.5 dB minimum power spacing.
-These transmission levels were then mapped to discrete synaptic weights to form the quantization set used by the network.
-The mapping procedure is detailed in Section S4 of the supplementary information.
+To evaluate the suitability of the GST-467 photonic switch for DNN inference, we conducted experiments on the Fashion-MNIST and EMNIST datasets.
+Using the calculated output power levels at an input power of 0 dBm, shown in \autoref{fig:FOM_Compare}(a), we enumerated the admissible transmission levels with a minimum power spacing of 0.5 dB.
+These transmission levels were then mapped to discrete synaptic weights to form the network's quantization set.
+The mapping procedure is detailed in Section S4 of the Supplementary Information.

 With this weight set, we performed hardware-aware training to obtain final models for both datasets and then assessed classification accuracy on the held-out test sets.
-The GST-467-based network achieved test accuracies of 87.29\% on Fashion-MNIST and 79.90\% on EMNIST.
-We further benchmarked material platforms by repeating the procedure for representative GST, GSST, and GSS-based switches, shown in \autoref{tab:pcm_performance}.
-Across both datasets, GST-467 delivered the highest accuracy, which can be attributed to its larger transmission contrast and the resulting increase in the number of resolvable weight levels.
-These results identify GST-467 as a particularly strong phase-change platform for photonic-switch-based DNN inference.
+The network based on GST-467 achieved test accuracies of 87.29\% on Fashion-MNIST and 79.90\% on EMNIST.
+We further benchmarked material platforms by repeating the procedure for representative GST-, GSST-, and GSS-based switches, as shown in \autoref{tab:pcm_performance}.
+Across both datasets, GST-467 achieved the highest accuracy, consistent with its larger transmission dynamic range, which supports a higher effective weight precision (more distinguishable 0.5-dB spaced transmission states) and thus reduces weight-quantization error during inference \cite{kirtas2023mixed}.
+These results identify GST-467 as a strong phase-change platform for photonic-switch-based DNN inference.